jmh530/nloptd/README.md

 nloptd
 ====
-**A D-style wrapper over libnlopt**
+**A D-style wrapper for [nlopt](http://ab-initio.mit.edu/wiki/index.php/NLopt)**

 ## Installation Notes
 -------
-Ensure that the libnlopt dependency is installed properly.
+Ensure that the [libnlopt](https://github.com/jmh530/libnlopt) dependency is installed properly.
 This may involve building C lib/dll, depending on platform or compiler.

 ## Example
 -------